zotapay/node-sdk/README.md

 ```

 ### Working with `Deposit Response`
-Each deposit attempt against a Zotapay returns either a `MGDepositResponse` or `MGCardDepositResponse`.
+Each deposit attempt against a Zota returns either an `MGDepositResponse` or `MGCardDepositResponse`.

-The above objects are simply a wrapper around the standard HTTP response as described [here](https://doc.zotapay.com/deposit/1.0/?javascript#issue-a-deposit-request).
+The above objects are simply a wrapper around the standard HTTP response as described [here](https://doc.zota.com/deposit/1.0/?javascript#issue-a-deposit-request).

 The response classes contain an additional helper method that validates the signature of the response when provided with a `merchantSecretKey`